 When the alleged violations involve discrimination, harassment or sexual violence, that conduct may be reported directly to the Office of Equal Opportunity with or without a CSR.
-Brandeis community members (Brandeis students, staff, and faculty), former community members and in some cases non-affiliated parties may serve as an initiating party in an OEO Resolution Process.
-Please see the Policy Against Discrimination, Harassment and Sexual Violence for additional information regarding jurisdiction in the OEO Resolution Process.
+Brandeis community members (Brandeis students, staff, and faculty), former community members and in some cases non-affiliated parties may serve as an initiating party in an OEO Formal Complaint Process.
+Please see OEO's Formal Complaint Process, Policy Against Discrimination, Harassment and Sexual Violence for additional information regarding jurisdiction.